-"You mustn't make fun of him, for he's a good old fellow, and you'd be just as ugly if your flesh was off," said Rose, defending her new friend with warmth.
+"You mustn't make fun of him, for he's a good old fellow, and

 "I dare say, so I'll keep my flesh on, thank you.
 You are so busy you can't read to a fellow, I suppose?" asked Mac, whose eyes were better, but still too weak for books.